She's from another planet...

 I live in a small town too.
 I charge $10/dozen for decorated cookies.
 I've had people balk at that price.
 I think it's very reasonable (on the verge of dirt cheap) considering the size of the cookie and the amount of detail.
 I must say I am kind of shocked at the $2 & up per cookie.... but I'm thinking I need to adjust my prices.

 Here is a very dumb question to start the day, and one I have seen asked but never answered before, how do you determine the measurements of a cookie?
+Do you measure height then width, add the numbers and divide by two, or just height (top to bottom)? or do you measure diagonally?
+Take a heart cookie for instance, it may be wider than tall, so which way do you measure?
+See, told you it was a dumb question?

 You know what I find hilarious about this world we live in....people will go to a cookie shop in the mall and buy a plain chocolate chip cookie for $1 and up, but wouldquestion the price per cookie if someone made it at home that has more detail put on it....SMH at that.
 I haven't had that problem because I haven't done cookies for a paying customer, but I know someone out there has had that problem.